Information about the

 Short description:

-This light- and electron microscopic atlas contains over 4,300 original digital original images of very high quality and very high resolution deriving from man, monkey or mammals.
-Where technically possible one can "zoom" from macrophotographies via light microscopic images up to the cell organelles which are only visible in electron microscopy.
-Comprehensive texts provide detailed informationon practically all tissues, organs, cell organelles & structures.
-Plenty of pictures labelled in great detail.
+This light- and electron microscopic atlas contains over 4,100 original digital original images of very high quality and very high resolution deriving from man, monkey or mammals.
+Comprehensive texts provide detailed information on practically all tissues, organs, cell organelles & structures.
+Where possible one can explore characteristics from light microscopic overview images via images in increasing magnification to cell organelles which are only visible in electron microscopy Plenty of pictures labelled in great detail.
 Interlinked texts and a vocabulary which also contains background information on many biochemical substances in English and German explain cellular structures in a generally intelligible way and demonstrate interrelations as well as correlations of structure and function.
 All images of this atlas can be quickly and easily integrated in own presentations.

 Demo pages in high resolution: